gsantostasi/AlphaHubTrader/README.md

 https://alpaca.markets/

+IMPORTANT:

+Please read and agree the EULA that you can find in the Main folder: alphahub-trader-github-liability-statement.pdf.

 __Installation Instructions:__

 1) The App was created using MatLab but you don't need to have the MatLab software on your computer.